Close Menu

 That kind of repetition is what turns a new behavior into a real habit for a toddler.

-If you try this for two weeks and give up because it’s not working yet, it won’t work.
-But if you stick with it, one day you’ll look over, and your kid will just be packing up their own toys.
+But if you stick with it, one day you will look over, and your kid will just be packing up their own toys.
+It is one of the best feelings.

 These small adjustments made a real difference in our house.